 Evocon has helped many companies implement OEE to measure performance and machine downtime accurately.
 We have seen countless examples of successful implementations (please see our case studies).
 They all started with early involvement and communication with the company’s most valuable asset – the machine operators.
 So involve your operators right from the beginning, to make your OEE project a long-term success.

-If you want to increase the success of your OEE project, contact our team, and we are more than happy to help you get started.
+If you want to increase the success of your OEE project, contact our team at firstname.lastname@example.org, and we will be more than happy to help you get started.